Stock-Knowledge-Engineering/SK-LMS-v2.0/README.md

     npm run dev

 ### Ready for deployment?
 You want to deploy it, right?
 Ok, you need to build the project first.
-Run this command and wait until it finnish to compile
+Run this command and wait until it finish to compile

     npm run build